- 2 tbsp rapeseed oil or vegetable oil

 Heat 1 tbsp oil in a large casserole dish and cook the onion and garlic for 8 mins until soft.
 Add the spices and stir for about 30 seconds until aromatic, then add the chicken.
 Pour in the chicken stock and season.
 Cover with a lid and leave to simmer for 45 mins, or until the chicken is tender.

 Lift the chicken pieces onto a plate.
 Add the honey and almonds to the cooking liquid and simmer until thick and reduced by half, then turn off the heat.
 Meanwhile, finely shred the chicken with two forks, discarding the skin and bones.
-Return the chicken to the sauce and stir in the lemon zest, apricots and parsley, then leave to cool.
+Return the chicken to the sauce and stir in the lemon zest and juice, apricots and parsley, then leave to cool.
 Can be chilled for up to two days.

 Heat oven to 200C/180C fan/gas 6 with a baking sheet on the middle shelf.
 Unwrap the pastry, keeping any you’re not working with under a damp tea towel so it doesn’t dry out.
 Brush a 22-23cm springform or loose-bottomed round tin with a little oil.
 Push two pastry sheets into the tin to line the base, brushing them with melted butter and leaving a little extra up the sides.
 Repeat this with two more sheets across the other diameter of the tin so all sides are lined.
 Patch up any holes or thin patches with another sheet of buttered pastry.